fiasco/cloud-api-sdk-php/FUNCTIONS.md

 [getArtifactsByApplicationUuid](#getArtifactsByApplicationUuid) | Return application artifacts.
 [getArtifactByApplicationUuidAndId](#getArtifactByApplicationUuidAndId) | Return details about a specific artifact.
 [getCodeByApplicationUuid](#getCodeByApplicationUuid) | Return application branches and release tags.
+[getCodeStudioProject](#getCodeStudioProject) | Returns details about the Code Studio project for an application.
+[postCodeStudioProject](#postCodeStudioProject) | Creates the Code Studio project for an application.
+[deleteCodeStudioProject](#deleteCodeStudioProject) | Removes the Code Studio project from an application.
 [getApplicationDatabases](#getApplicationDatabases) | Returns a list database names for the application.
 [postApplicationDatabaseCreate](#postApplicationDatabaseCreate) | Creates a database.
 [postApplicationDatabaseDelete](#postApplicationDatabaseDelete) | Drops (deletes) a database.
 [postApplicationDatabaseErase](#postApplicationDatabaseErase) | Erases (truncates) a database.
+[getApplicationEmailDomains](#getApplicationEmailDomains) | Returns a list of email domains associated with the application.
+[postApplicationAssociateEmailDomain](#postApplicationAssociateEmailDomain) | Associates an email domain with an Application.
+[postApplicationDisassociateEmailDomain](#postApplicationDisassociateEmailDomain) | Disassociates an email domain with an Application.
-[getApplicationIdes](#getApplicationIdes) | Returns a list of Remote IDEs associated with this application.
+[getApplicationIdes](#getApplicationIdes) | Returns a list of Cloud IDEs associated with this application.
-[postApplicationsIde](#postApplicationsIde) | Creates a new Remote IDE.
+[postApplicationsIde](#postApplicationsIde) | Creates a new Cloud IDE.
 [getApplicationMessages](#getApplicationMessages) | Returns a list of messages associated with this application.
 [getApplicationNotifications](#getApplicationNotifications) | Returns a list of notifications associated with this application by its UUID.
 [getApplicationNotificationByUuid](#getApplicationNotificationByUuid) | Returns a single notification.
 [getApplicationPermissions](#getApplicationPermissions) | Returns a list of permissions the user has for this application by its UUID.
+[getApplicationSearchList](#getApplicationSearchList) | Returns a traversal endpoint for search entities for the application.
+[getApplicationSearchConfigurationSets](#getApplicationSearchConfigurationSets) | Returns a collection of search configuration sets for an application
+[postApplicationSearchConfigurationSets](#postApplicationSearchConfigurationSets) | Creates a search configuration set for an application.
+[getApplicationSearchConfigurationSet](#getApplicationSearchConfigurationSet) | Returns a search configuration set for an application
+[deleteApplicationSearchConfigurationSet](#deleteApplicationSearchConfigurationSet) | Removes and deletes a specific search configuration set from an application.
 [getApplicationSettings](#getApplicationSettings) | Returns available settings for this application.
 [getApplicationHostingSettings](#getApplicationHostingSettings) | Returns the hosting settings for this application.
 [getApplicationLegacyProductKeysSettings](#getApplicationLegacyProductKeysSettings) | Returns the legacy product keys for this application.
 [getApplicationRemoteAdministrationSettings](#getApplicationRemoteAdministrationSettings) | Returns the remote administration settings for this application.
 [putApplicationRemoteAdministrationSettings](#putApplicationRemoteAdministrationSettings) | Modifies the remote administration settings for an application.
-[getApplicationSearchSettings](#getApplicationSearchSettings) | Returns the search settings for this application.
-[putApplicationSearchSettings](#putApplicationSearchSettings) | Modifies the search settings for an application.
 [getApplicationSecuritySettings](#getApplicationSecuritySettings) | Returns the security policy settings for this application.
 [putApplicationSecuritySettings](#putApplicationSecuritySettings) | Modifies the security policy settings for an application.
 [getApplicationTags](#getApplicationTags) | Returns a list of application tags associated with this application.